r-pufky/docs/source/services/wireguard/configuration.rst

 Standard configuration for Wireguard VPN.
 Assumes wireguard server is running on a Debian host.

+Ports
+*****
-.. gport:: Ports (Wireguard)
+.. ports:: Wireguard Ports
-  :port:     51820
-  :protocol: UDP
-  :type:     Public
-  :purpose:  Wireguard Server endpoint.
+  :value0: 51820, {UDP}, {PUBLIC}, Wireguard Server endpoint
-  :no_key_title:
-  :no_caption:
-  :no_launch:
+  :open:

   Only the server endpoint needs to be exposed publically.
 Clients can globally roam as long as they have working Internet connections and can send UDP traffic to the given port.

 Key Generation
 **************